Your request is being processed, please wait.

 Water use exception permit

-Did you just install new sod or grass seed to a new parcel (does not apply to over seeding)?
+Did you just install new sod or grass seed to your entire front or back yard (does not apply to over seeding)?
 Or do you have a smart irrigation system?
 You may be eligible to use water outside of the watering schedule.
 There is no cost to obtain this permit.

 What is smart irrigation?